 Meet Thomas Courtley, our inspiring Education Specialist for the UK - Part 1

-1. Hi Thomas, you are new at LessonUp, working as an educational specialist based in the UK.
+1. Hi Thomas, you are working at LessonUp as an educational specialist based in the UK.
 What does that mean exactly?

 Being the first UK-based LessonUp employee, I give my colleagues advice concerning what’s happening in the UK education system.